nighthawkcoders/spring-idea/README.md

 Note: The src/resources/static/index.html is the default page.
 This page has a form and actions.
 The results of these actions map to routes in Hello.java and HelloContoller.

 ## Hello
-This example is strictly, but not particularly useful.
+This example introductory, but not particularly useful.
 ![Basic Formatted String](https://github.com/nighthawkcoders/spring-idea/blob/master/assets/hello.png)

 ## Hello Controller